flokoe/bash-hackers-wiki/docs/howto/edit-ed.md

 **\_\_ an error stops the script \_\_**

-You might think that it\'s not a problem and that the same thing happens with sed and you\'re right, with the exception that if ed does not find a pattern it\'s an error, while sed just continues with the next line.
+You might think that it's not a problem and that the same thing happens with sed and you\'re right, with the exception that if ed does not find a pattern it's an error, while sed just continues with the next line.
-For instance, let\'s say that you want to change foo to bar on the first line of the file and add something after the next line, ed will stop if it cannot find foo on the first line, sed will continue.
+For instance, let's say that you want to change foo to bar on the first line of the file and add something after the next line, ed will stop if it cannot find foo on the first line, sed will continue.